public-accountability/littlesis-main/README.md

 The dockerfile is named 'littlesis.docker'

-After updating the dockerfiles or after adding a new gem, change the version in the top of the Makfile and then build the docker images: ``` make build-rails-docker build-php-docker ``` and upload the new images to Docker Hub.
+After updating the dockerfile or after adding a new gem, change the version in the top of the Makefile and then build the docker images: ` make build-rails-docker ` and upload the new images to Docker Hub.
 See [here for dockerhub instructions](https://docs.docker.com/engine/getstarted/step_six/).

 ### Nginx configuration